 The rear derailer is a bit more complicated, because it also contains the spring and pulleys that adjust the length of the chain as it moves to different-sized sprockets.

 The chain can only move sideways while it is also moving forward.
-For this reason, you can only shift while you are pedaling forward.
+For this reason, you can shift only while you are pedaling forward.

 The rear derailer shifts using the bottom of the chain loop, which is under light tension from the derailer's pulleys and springs.